picho/exchange-rate-api/README.md

 1. Clone this repository or download it.
 2. Put the app in a folder.
 3. Using a terminal or cmd, go to the folder.
-4. Being in the folder, write ```npm install``` and press enter.
+4. Once in the folder, write ```npm install``` and press enter.
 Wait until all the packages are installed.
 5. Once the installation is finished, write ```npm start``` and press enter.

 When the app is running, if everything is ok, you should see the following message.